 The hand-carved book cover.
 The carved motif is already clearly visible here.

 The rudder is visible at the top left.

 Finally, the relief carving was lightened a little with white wiped paint to increase the structures and the plastic effect.

 The cotton cloth was primed with acrylic paint.
+Afterwards it is dried.

-The shawl is now almost completely painted.
+The cover is now almost completely painted.

-And here in all its glory .
+And here in all its glory.